Help center

 • Python requests: Pass the proxies dict with your credentials

-Since this is your own residential IP, websites see a real home connection -- not a datacenter IP that's been flagged and blocked.
+Since this is your own residential IP, websites see a real home connection, not a datacenter IP that has already been flagged and blocked.

 If your proxy connection is timing out, check these things in order: